Kalyāna Sundareswarar temple, TiruNallur

 Tiruppugazh Temple

-Muruga enshrined in the temple has been glorified in Saint Arunagirinatharâ€'s Tiruppugazh.
-Muruga is enshrined here facing east, with a radiant divine countenance and four graceful arms, accompanied by His consorts Valli and Deivanai.
-In the Tiruppugazh, a dedicated song praises the glory of this temple’s Murugan, adding to the sanctity of the temple.
+The Muruga in this temple holds a special place in Tamil devotional tradition, having been glorified by Saint Arunagirinathar in his revered Tiruppugazh hymns.
+Here, Muruga is enshrined facing east, radiating divine grace with four graceful arms, and is accompanied by His consorts Valli and Deivanai.
+His serene and resplendent form inspires devotion among worshippers.
+In the Tiruppugazh, Saint Arunagirinathar composed a hymn specifically in praise of the Muruga of this temple, immortalizing the sanctity of the temple.

 The Wedding

-During the wedding of Shiva and Parvathy on Mount Kailash, beings from all realms gathered to witness the divine marriage.
-The weight of the immense gathering caused the northern hemisphere to sink and the southern to rise.
-To restore balance to the world, God Shiva instructed Sage Agastya to journey south.
-The sage, grieved that he would miss beholding the sacred wedding, was consoled by God Shiv who assured him: “At any place and time you desire, I shall grant you the vision of My marriage.†True to this divine promise, Tirunallur is among one of the places where Agastya was blessed with the vision of the celestial wedding.
+True to this divine promise, Tirunallur is among one of the places where Agastya was blessed with the vision of the celestial wedding.
 Overjoyed by this grace, Agastya installed and worshipped a separate Lingam to the right of Sundara Lingam.
 In the sanctum, behind the Deity, devotees can behold the stucco image of Kalyana Sundarar accompanied by the divine assembly.

 Saptha Sagara Theertham